joaovitoriasilva/endurain/README.md

 ---
 # Backend
-Table bellow shows supported environemnt variables.
+Table bellow shows supported environment variables.
 Variables marked with optional "No" should be set to avoid errors.

 Environemnt variable  | Default value | Optional | Notes
 --- | --- | --- | ---